 3. Miscommunications among different teams - Maintaining a large IT infrastructure requires multiple teams.
 These teams always have problems understanding each other's work and communications making it a lengthy and difficult process to implement changes.

 4. No proper documentation - proper documentation is a must as it helps in keeping everyone updated on the changes made in the past.
-What happened and what was done to rectify it, why any rule was applied and what all is linked to it.
+What happened and what was done to rectify it, why any rule was applied and what is linked to it?
 Without the proper documentation, it will be hard to perform the audit.

 5. Human errors - there is a huge scope of errors when editing the rules manually.
 Even the slightest looking mistype of port number can lead to a big problem for the entire network making it vulnerable.

 Quick processing of the network security policies

 No scope of errors, rework and application outages